selimyoussry/later/README.md

 If you'd like to Dockerize this program, you should expose ports 9080 (gRPC server) and 8080 (HTTP server).

+#### Custom parameters

+Later pulls the jobs for the next X minutes, every Y minutes.
+X is set by default to 10 minutes, and Y to 5 minutes.
+Depending on how much memory you have and how many jobs you are planning, you can customize these parameters by using the `NewMachineParameters(recurrence, timeAhead time.Duration)` instead of `nil` when creating a new machine with `later.NewMachine`.

+Also, you can make this library not verbose with having an environment variable `LATER_VERBOSE=0`.
+By default it will log everything.

 ### Database

 Later needs a database implementing the following interface to schedule jobs.
 We provide an application server using BoltDB that implements it, or you can write your own using your database of choice.